-If you are deemed suitable by the decision panel you will be placed into the appointment pool.
-The pool will operate for up to two years, during which time you can be considered for any entry level Youth Custodial Officer vacancies.
+If you are deemed suitable by the Decision Panel you will be placed into an appointment pool.
+An appointment pool is valid for 12 months, during which time you can be considered for an upcoming Entry Level Training Program.
 Being recommended to the appointment pool does not guarantee a job offer.

-Applicants are obliged to notify the Department if an event occurs they suspect may affect their suitability or eligibility for the position while in the appointment pool.
+Applicants are obliged to notify the Department if an event occurs, they suspect may affect their suitability or eligibility for the position while in the appointment pool.
 For example, an applicant may subsequently obtain a criminal conviction or acquire a long-term illness or injury while awaiting an offer of appointment.
 Where an applicant fails to maintain their eligibility, the Department may withdraw the applicant from the pool.